k2bd/typen/README.md

 ## Strict Enforcement

 Type hints can also be required with the `@strict_type_hints` decorator.
-Both of the following examples will raise an exception on decoration.
+Both of the following examples will raise an exception when the function is first called.
 Without strict enforcement, parameters and return values without type hints can have any value.

 ```python
 from typen import strict_type_hints